mwufi/pytorch-gqn/README.md

 _IS IT A MURDERFISH?!!_ ....... if not, I made a help document, see if that helps?

-# Contributing
+## Contributing

 Need lots of help on this!
-If you're a graphic designer, student, garden cat, aspiring engineer, auto mech, you name it: chances are, you spot something that you like/don't like/want this to do/can fix!
+If you're a researcher, graphic designer, student, garden cat, aspiring engineer, auto mech, you name it: chances are, you spot something that you like/don't like/want this to do/can fix!
 Open a pull request!

 Some ideas:
 - I want this to be more accessible.
 This could take the form of visualizations, code comments, tutorial/guides, chat group?
 Hmm.